roboquant avatar

 Roboquant

-The only required parameter when creating a new instance of Roboquant is the strategy.
-So the bare minimum to create an instance would look something like this:
+The only required parameters are a feed and a strategy.
+So, the bare minimum to create an instance would look something like this:

 The following default values will be used if you don’t provide additional parameters: